Please screenshot this page and send it to info@mim-essay.com

 This formula normalizes scores across different test versions and allows for percentile comparison.

 For instance, scoring in the 90th percentile means you did better than 90% of test takers, not necessarily scoring 90/100.
-In contrast, GRE scores are more absolute; a score like 320/340 means you answered 20 questions wrong.
+In the GRE vs CAT comparison, GRE scores are more absolute; a score like 320/340 means you answered 20 questions wrong.
 CAT percentiles range from 0 to 100, while GRE scores vary based on specific sections.
 This comparison illuminates the distinct scoring methods and their significance in evaluating candidates for academic pursuits.

 Additionally, maintaining a consistent study schedule and adopting efficient study techniques are crucial for success in both exams.